-- Are not a lawful permanent resident of the United States. - Renounce your United States citizenship. - Are wanted or under indictment for certain felonies. - Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as a mental defective or committed to a mental institution. - Are considered to pose a security threat as determined by the Transportation Security Administration. - The background check procedures vary from jurisdiction to jurisdiction.
+Are not a lawful permanent resident of the United States.

+Renounce your United States citizenship.

+Are wanted or under indictment for certain felonies.

+Have a conviction in military or civilian court for certain felonies.

+Have been adjudicated as lacking mental capacity or have been involuntarily committed to a mental health facility as specified in §1572.109.

+Are considered to pose a security threat as determined by the Transportation Security Administration.

+The background check procedures vary from jurisdiction to jurisdiction.
 Your licensing agency will provide you with all the information you need to complete the required TSA background check procedures.

-1.2.7 - Traffic Violations in Your Personal Vehicle
+1.3.7 - Traffic Violations in Your Personal Vehicle